 What else is better than a good full-sized pie dessert?
-I would say none – not until I took a bite of my favorite pumpkin pie, but in insanely cute and mini form.
+I would say none – not until I took a bite of my favorite mini pumpkin pie, but in insanely cute and mini form.

 Well, taste-wise, this is your all-time favorite pumpkin pie you dig into during Thanksgiving Day.
-Except that it comes handy that you can eat it with your bare hands.
+Except that it comes in handy that you can eat it with your bare hands.

 Check our latest dessert recipes:

 - 20+ Of the Best Labor Day Cookie Ideas

 - 13 Memorial Day Cupcake Ideas to Honor the Red, White, and Blue

 There is so much to love about this mini version of our favorite pumpkin pie.
 Apart from their small form, they are fun and suitable to make with kids too.
 You do not need to put so much work to produce a stellar-looking crust, nor decorate the edges, unlike the regular pie.